Brisbane Bears: Club absorb Fitzroy's AFL operations, become Brisbane Lions

-The Bears' last match as a separate entity was a preliminary final on Saturday 21 September 1996 at the Melbourne Cricket Ground against North Melbourne, coincidentally the same location and opponent as their first match in 1987.
-Brisbane lost by 38 points to North who went on to win the 1996 premiership.
-With that loss, the Bears era ended after a short and mostly troubled existence, and the Brisbane Lions began.
+The Bears' last match was a preliminary final on Saturday 21 September 1996 at the Melbourne Cricket Ground against North Melbourne, coincidentally the same location and opponent as their first match in 1987.
+Brisbane lost by 38 points to North Melbourne, who went on to win the 1996 premiership.
+With that loss, the Bears era and its history ended after a short and mostly troubled existence, with ten seasons of competition and the third-place finish in 1996 as its best performance.

 Legacy

-Since the merger with Fitzroy, examples of the Bears legacy at the Lions include: the wearing the acronym BBFFC on the back of the jumper (with the BB acknowledging the existence of the Brisbane Bears); the occasional wearing of retro Bears design guernsey during AFL heritage round (Round 18, 2004 and Round 16, 2006); the club's medals including the best and fairest: the Merrett-Murray Medal jointly named after former Bears captain and games record holder Roger Merrett, the Michael Voss Oval at The Reserve, Springfield (named for home grown Bears & Lions player Michael Voss) and the Marcus Ashcroft Medal (named for home grown Bears & Lions player Marcus Ashcroft) for the QClash football match against the Gold Coast.
+Since the absorption of Fitzroy's AFL operations, examples of the Bears legacy at the Lions include: the wearing the acronym BBFFC on the back of the jumper (with the BB acknowledging the existence of the Brisbane Bears), the occasional wearing of retro Bears design guernsey during AFL heritage round (Round 18, 2004, and Round 16, 2006, for example), and an Indigenous version of their 1992 guernsey worn on three occasions in 2022, some of the club's medals, including the best and fairest: the Merrett–Murray Medal (jointly named after former Bears captain and games record holder Roger Merrett), the Michael Voss Oval at The Reserve, Springfield (named for homegrown Bears and Lions player Michael Voss), and the Marcus Ashcroft Medal (named for homegrown Bears and Lions player Marcus Ashcroft) for the QClash football match against the Gold Coast.